 Is it worth it?

 Live classes with a teacher are a great way to learn a language.
-But, it is expensive and not a systematic group class that covers from zero to all the way to the advanced level.
+However, it is expensive and not a systematic group class covering zero to the advanced level.

-The random classes on diverse subjects might still be fruitful, but it won’t be that amazing.
-It would be better to check some of the best language teaching websites like Verbling, Preply, iTalki, Rype, Lingoda, etc.
+The random classes on diverse subjects might still be fruitful, but they won’t be that amazing.
+It would be better to check some of the best language-teaching websites, such as Verbling, Preply, iTalki, Rype, Lingoda, etc.

 Disadvantages of Babbel

-As with anything, there are certainly some drawbacks of apps like Babbel.
+As with anything, there are certainly some drawbacks to apps like Babbel.
 Let’s check it out!

 1. It lacks a complete learning approach